ubandera868/SQL-_Email_Marketing-_Dashboard/README.md

 # SQL_Email_Marketing_Dashboard

 ## Purpose
 This project analyzes email marketing performance across 20 campaigns.
 Using SQL for data cleaning and exploration and Tableau for visualization, I evaluated engagement KPIs such as open rate, click rate, open-to-click efficiency, unsubscribe behavior, and signup trends over time.
 The goal was to identify what’s working, where engagement drops, and which campaigns drive the highest or lowest performance.
-Each SQL file in this folder has my SQL code with analysis from the data that was manipulated
+Each SQL file in this folder has my SQL code with analysis from the data that was manipulated.

-## Recomendations and Insights
+## Recomendations and Insights Based on Analysis
 ### Send Time Optimization
 Best days to send: Thursday & Friday
 Best times: 6:00 AM, 11:00 AM, and Thursday at 1:00 PM